Codecademy-Curriculum/MinimalAPI/lessons/outlines/Lesson 1_lesson_outline.md

 ### Instructions:

-**Checkpoint 1:** Enable Swagger UI in your Minimal API project and confirm that `/swagger` shows your existing `GET` endpoints.
+**Checkpoint 1:** Enable Swagger UI in the Minimal API project and confirm that `/swagger` shows the existing `GET` endpoints.

 **Checkpoint 2:** Add a `POST` endpoint at `/api/message` that accepts plain text from the request body and responds using `Results.Created()`.

-**Checkpoint 3:** Open Swagger UI, test the new `POST` endpoint by sending a custom message, and verify that the response includes your submitted input and a `201 Created` status.
+**Checkpoint 3:** Open Swagger UI, test the new `POST` endpoint by sending a custom message, and verify that the response includes the submitted input and a `201 Created` status.

 #### What is the purpose of these checkpoints?

-These checkpoints are designed to give you hands-on practice with concepts introduced in the summary.
-You’ll test your ability to configure API documentation, define a working POST endpoint, and verify its behavior using Swagger.
-Completing them reinforces your understanding of how data flows into a Minimal API and how to provide proper HTTP responses for creation actions.
+These checkpoints are designed to give hands-on practice with concepts introduced in the summary.
+The learners will test their ability to configure API documentation, define a working POST endpoint, and verify its behavior using Swagger.
+Completing them reinforces understanding of how data flows into a Minimal API and how to provide proper HTTP responses for creation actions.

 ### What would you like to have in the workspace for this exercise?
 Share your plan below.